Marguerite Porter Zwicker: Education

 Throughout the 19th century respectable women often enrolled themselves in finishing school instruction.
 Here, women practiced 'polite', ladylike activities such as music, embroidery, and watercolour painting.
 The Victoria School of Art and Design (VSAD), located in Halifax, Nova Scotia, was an exemplary institution of proper female art education.
 Today the VSAD is known as the Nova Scotia College of Art.

 Marguerite Zwicker graduated from the Nova Scotia College of Art in 1928.
 After graduating she was hired at the college and taught there for two years as a junior teacher.
 Zwicker taught with Principal Elizabeth Styring Nutt, a well-known art supporter of the time.
 Between the years 1931 and 1933, Zwicker taught at Acadia University in exchange for room and board.
 While teaching at Acadia, she took a one-month art workshop with Stanley Royle in 1932.
 Zwicker learned colour values and the importance of dramatic contrast from Royle.
 This workshop gave Zwicker new artistic inspiration as she was enlightened by Royle's views on art.
 Throughout Royle's month-long workshop, Zwicker began to develop her own style of painting.

 When Zwicker finished teaching at Acadia University, she took a break from her painting education.
 It wasn't until 1961 that she resumed her studies at summer painting schools in both Cape Cod and Florida.
-Classes were instructed by Mr. Eliot O'Hara, a famous American watercolourist.
+Classes were instructed by Eliot O'Hara, a famous American watercolourist.
 Zwicker learned the importance of painting on site from O'Hara.
 Zwicker's travels were purposeful to further both her artistic studies as well as her cultural experiences.